-I mentioned earlier in the month that I was going to talk about some of my favorite paintings from 2012 and since I’ve been so busy with projects, my postings here on my blog have suffered, but I’m working and that is good!
+Today, I’m revisiting paintings and am talking about some of my favorite ones from 2012 and since I’ve been so busy with projects, my postings here on my blog have suffered, but I’m working and that is good!
 I’m just going to take the time and do this, so let’s get started.

 So it’s a happy accident that the Ravens are in the Superbowl this Sunday.
 I’ll be rooting for them if for no other reason than this painting!
 Go Baltimore!